mpv-player/mpv/DOCS/man/lua.rst

         you could set per-file options with by setting the property ``file-local-options/<option name>``.
 The player will wait until all hooks are run.

+    ``on_unload``
+        Run before closing a file, and before actually uninitializing everything.
+It's not possible to resume playback in this state.